Need Assistance? 01384 442752 (UK)

 Do you have an inner poet?
 Do you want to share your poems with the world?

-• Learn about techniques and grammar in poetry writing.
+• Techniques and grammar in poetry writing.

-• Learn about different styles of writing verse.
+• Different styles of writing verse.

-• Study the work of some classic poets.
+• The work of some classic poets.

-• Develop your knowledge of getting work published.
+• How to get your work published.

 It's easy to enrol...